Duke Eugen of Württemberg (1788–1857): Military career

 In 1828, he commanded the Russian 7th Army Corps in the Russo-Turkish War (1828–1829).
 He retired after the Treaty of Adrianople.

 He was interested in music.
 He was acquainted with Carl Maria von Weber, who was his father's music director of 1806 – 1807.
 He also composed several operas, and many songs, including "The Ghost Bride".

 Marriage and issue

-On 21 January 1817, in Arolsen, he married Princess Mathilde of Waldeck and Pyrmont (1801 – 1825), daughter of George I, Prince of Waldeck and Pyrmont and Princess Augusta of Schwarzburg-Sondershausen.
+On 21 January 1817, in Arolsen, he married Princess Mathilde of Waldeck and Pyrmont (1801 – 1825), daughter of George I, Prince of Waldeck and Pyrmont and his wife, Princess Augusta of Schwarzburg-Sondershausen.